 - 1 to 2 tablespoons milk

-- Preheat oven to 375°.
-On a lightly floured surface, roll dough to 1/8-in. thickness.
+- On a lightly floured surface, roll dough to 1/8-in. thickness.
 Cut into stars or desired shapes and place on ungreased baking sheets.
-Bake 6-8 minutes or until edges are lightly browned.
-Remove to wire racks to cool completely.

-- For icing, combine sugar, vanilla and enough milk to achieve a drizzling consistency.
+- Bake at 375° for 6-8 minutes or until edges are lightly browned.
+Cool on ware racks.
+For icing, combine the sugar, vanilla and enough milk to achieve a drizzling consistency.
 Ice cookies as desired.
 Yield: about 6 dozen.